-APES 110 Code of Ethics for Professional Accountants (Code) is issued by the Accounting Professional and Ethical Standards Board (APESB).
+APES 110 Code of Ethics for Professional Accountants (PDF) is issued by the Accounting Professional and Ethical Standards Board (APESB).

 APESB is an independent body established in 2006 as an initiative of CPA Australia and Chartered Accountants in Australia and New Zealand (then the Institute of Chartered Accountants in Australia).
 CPA Australia, Chartered Accountants ANZ and the Institute of Public Accountants are all members of the APESB.
 The role of APESB is to develop and issue professional and ethical standards in the public interest that apply to members of CPA Australia and the other two Australian accounting bodies.